Exact Markovian evolution of quantum systems with several degrees of freedom : Phase space representations: Protection from dissipation

 \section{Protection from dissipation}

-A single component system is either isolated, or it interacts more or less strongly with the environment.
-In contrast, some of the variables of a multicomponent system may be relatively protected from direct external forces, while their influence is predominantly transmited by the internal coupling among the degrees of freedom.
-It is this richer scenario that we first choose to exemplify the complexity of multicomponent Lindbladian evolution.
-For simplicity, we limit the analysis to a pair of degrees of freedom and to the extreme case of Lindblad operators defined only for a single mode of the internal motion.
+A system with one degree of freedom is either isolated or it interacts more or less strongly with the environment.
+In contrast, in a system with several degrees of freedom, some of the variables may be relatively protected from direct external forces, while their influence is predominantly transmitted by the internal coupling among the degrees of freedom.
+It is this richer scenario that we first choose to exemplify the complexity of the Lindbladian evolution when there is more than one degree of freedom.
+For simplicity, we limit the analysis to a pair of degrees of freedom and to the extreme case of Lindblad operators acting only on one of them.
 In Appendix \ref{triat} we sketch the derivation of the Hamiltonian for a symmetric triatomic molecule, with its symmetry broken only by an isotopic mass difference between the external atoms.
 Within a symplectic transformation, the approximate Hamiltonian (\ref{H2}) becomes

 As a practical example, one can think about a CO$_2$ molecule with isotopes $^{16}$O and $^{18}$O. As it is shown in Appendix \ref{triat}, one then has $\omega_1 \simeq 6.43\times 10^{14}$ rad.s$^{-1}$, $\omega_2 \simeq 5.35\times 10^{14}$ rad.s$^{-1}$ and $c \simeq 0.57\times 10^{14}$ rad.s$^{-1}$.
-The resulting condition $c/\omega_2\simeq c/\omega_2\simeq 1/10$ motivates the following treatment as a perturbative expansion in powers of $c$.
+The resulting condition $c/\omega_1\simeq c/\omega_2\simeq 1/10$ motivates the following treatment as a perturbative expansion in powers of $c$.

-The main interaction with the radiation in the environment is mediated by the oscilating dipole moment of the fully asymmetric mode, whereas the symmetric one is comparatively protected.
-Thus we here postulate the single Lindblad operator $\hat L = \sqrt{\frac{\gamma}{2}} ~ {\hat a_1}$ with the Weyl representation \be a_1(\x) = \frac{q_1 + i~p_1}{\sqrt{2}} , \ee so that the dissipation coefficient (\ref{dissipcoef}) is just $\gamma$ and the logarithm of the chord evolution matrix (\ref{chordev}), divided by time, becomes
+The main interaction with the radiation in the environment is mediated by the oscillating dipole moment of the fully asymmetric mode, whereas the symmetric one, as a quadripole, is comparatively protected.
+The scheme can be understood from Fig. \ref{coord}, where the barycenter of the two negative lateral atoms and of the positive central one is only modified by an asymmetric oscillation.
+Thus we here postulate the single Lindblad operator $\hat L = \sqrt{\frac{\gamma}{2}} ~ {\hat a_1}$ with the Weyl representation \be a_1(\x) = \frac{q_1 + i~p_1}{\sqrt{2}} , \ee so that the dissipation coefficient (\ref{dissipcoef}) is just $\gamma$ and the classical evolution matrix (\ref{defG}) becomes

 The dependence of the eigenvalues on the isotopic parameter is of second order with respect to the fully symmetrical system, which decouples as \be \lambda_{1\pm}^{(0)}=\gamma\pm i\omega_{1} ~~~~~~ \lambda_{2\pm}^{(0)}=\pm i\omega_{2} ~. \ee On the other hand, the first order expansion of the complex eigenvectors is